pytorch/pytorch/docs/source/jit.rst

         return r # Type mismatch: r is set to type Tensor in the true branch
                  # and type int in the false branch

-By default, all parameters to a Torch Script function are assumed to be Tensor because this is the most common type used in modules.
-To specify that an argument to a Torch Script function is another type, it is possible to use MyPy-style type annotations using the types listed above:
+By default, all parameters to a TorchScript function are assumed to be Tensor because this is the most common type used in modules.
+To specify that an argument to a TorchScript function is another type, it is possible to use MyPy-style type annotations using the types listed above:

 Example::